Magazine publishers(Reader's Digest to Ziff-Davis)

 - PC Dealer

-- Personal Computer World The original UK computing monthly
+- Personal Computer World The original UK computing monthly.
+Folded into V3 brand, and then into Computing

 - Arena The first of the modern men's magazines